samschurter/teleport-challenge/DESIGN.md

 Each job will be protected by a mutex to prevent conflicting commands.

 The hub will have a map of jobID to jobs.
+The length of this map will be used to generate the next jobID.
 The map will also be protected by a mutex to prevent simultaneous access.

 ### API
 Will use the `net/http` package for ease of use and fast development.
-Server will be configured for mTLS with TLS version 1.3 only and a small set of ciphers.
-The HTTP server will verify the client TLS certificates and middleware will perform the authorization before passing requests off to the handlers.
-As there are only 6 endpoints, no third-party mux will be used and path variables will be parsed manually.
+Server will be configured for mTLS with TLS version 1.3 only.
+The HTTP server will have a locally generated CA cert to validate the client TLS certificates, and middleware will perform the authorization based on the certificate's Subject field before passing requests off to the handlers.
+As there are only 5 endpoints, no third-party mux will be used and path variables will be parsed manually.

 ### CLI
 The CLI will be built with the `github.com/spf13/cobra` library for fast development.
-A `config` command will be provided to allow the user to configure default credentials once instead of passing them with every command.
-This configuration will be stored in a file, but the file will be automatically generated and will require no management by the user.
+Server address and credentials will be hard-coded for simplicity.
+The CLI will communicate with the HTTP server configured for TLS.
+THe client will have the same CA cert in its cert pool for validating server certificates.

 #### Examples
 ```
-> alps config host 127.0.0.1:443
-> alps config ca ca-cert.pem
-> alps config user cert.pem key.pem
 > alps start `cd /var/log && ls -lh`
 Started Job 123 for user@example.com
 > alps stop 123